nsg/videocap/README.md

 * Detect movements, mark them with a green square
 * Save movements in a heat map.
 Use is as a mask to filter out repeating movements
+* Require movement at 9-10% of the frames (over 10s) to get rid of noise
 * Blend the a frame from the video, the square and heat map to a image
 * The top 40 pixels are ignored (contains a timestamp)

 Future:

-* Require movement over several seconds to get rid of noise
-* Color matching heuristics (I had this in an earlier version)
+* Maybe: Color matching heuristics (I had this in an earlier version)
 * Face detection ("a face" not "who")
 * Merge movements from different video frames in to a single image for quick inspection

 ### Nextcloud
-Push the resulting image to a Nextcloud dropfolder.
+Push the resulting image to a Nextcloud File Drop.
 In the future the idea it to transmit the actual video.

 ## Install